 - 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.05 The Employer may require the employee to produce a medical certificate before the employee becomes entitled to sick leave benefits.

-In the event that the nursing home requires an employee to undergo a medical examination in connection with their employment, the employee will be given reasonable paid time off to see their physician or to undergo the examination in the home, whichever the employee prefers.
-Where the employee chooses to use their own physician and, the physician's report is inadequate, if further consultation is required, the second visit will be on the employee's time or during working hours without pay.
+Late notice does not cause forfeiture of sick pay benefits. - 14.05 (a) An employee may be required to provide proof of illness in the form of a medical certificate for any absence of three days or more duration and where there is doubt that absenteeism is not due to sickness.
+The Employer may require proof of sickness by medical certificate for any absence. - (b) Medical examinations, re-examinations and any tests which may be required to comply with a statute may be perform by the employee's personal physician or undergo the examination in the Home, whichever the employee prefers.
+Where the employee chooses to use their own physician and in the opinion of the Home, the physician's report is inadequate, a further consultation may be requested by the Employer with a second physician.